-This IR is managed by FHI 360 and will be conducted by Equitable Health Access Initiative from February 2019 to June, 2020.
-Equitable Health Access Initiative is collaborating with relevant stakeholders to engage and build the capacity of 10 private health facilities to deliver a package of high quality breastfeeding support services on EIBF and EBF to pregnant women and mothers with children 0-6 months.
-The project will also reach fathers and other influential family members (grandmothers and mothers-in-law) with customized package of high quality breastfeeding support messages.
+This IR was managed by FHI 360 and was conducted by Equitable Health Access Initiative from February 2019 to June, 2020.
+Equitable Health Access Initiative collaborated with relevant stakeholders to engage and build the capacity of 10 private health facilities to deliver a package of high quality breastfeeding support services on EIBF and EBF to pregnant women and mothers with children 0-6 months.
+The project also reached fathers and other influential family members (grandmothers and mothers-in-law) with customized package of high quality breastfeeding support messages.

-The objectives of the Implementation Research project are to:
+The objectives of the Implementation Research project are:

-In a bid to achieve the goals and objectives of the IR by June 2020, 10 private health facilities are being supported to deliver a package of high quality breastfeeding support services and ensure integration of these services within services provided at the selected facilities.
+In a bid to achieve the goals and objectives of the IR by June 2020, 10 private health facilities were supported to deliver a package of high quality breastfeeding support services and ensure integration of these services within services provided at the selected facilities.

-The Alive & Thrive IR project enables EHAI to contribute towards achievement of SDGs 2 and 3.
-Download full project report here Alive and Thrive Final Project Report_June, 2020
+The Alive & Thrive IR project enabled EHAI to contribute towards achievement of SDGs 2 and 3.